Bugstersky/Projekt_Przychodnia/README.md

 Patient-registartion MVC C# 👨‍⚕️💉

 ## General info
-Non-comercial app using MVC .
+Non-commercial application using MVC as a project for studies.
 The main purpose of this project was to create an application for registration at the clinic .

 ## UI